ShriyaRao16/Earthquake-Prediction/README.md

 # 📝 End Notes

-Thank you for checking out this project!
+Thank you for checking out this project! <br>
 Feel free to star ⭐ the repo or contribute!